 Hurricane Ian disrupts business and travel in Florida

-Airport officials said they are halting flights to prepare the airfield and terminals for the storm by securing jet bridges, planes and other equipment.
+Tampa International Airport officials said they are suspending all flight operations beginning at 5 p.m.
+Tuesday to prepare the airfield and terminals for the storm by securing jet bridges, planes and other equipment.
+Orlando International Airport will cease operations beginning Wednesday at 10:30 a.m.

 "It's a very dangerous system," Tampa International Airport CEO Joe Lopano said in a press conference.
 "With the storm and the intensity of the winds we will close today at 5 p.m."